 2) Marketing know-how

-Even under an umbrella organisation like Red Rock Brokers group, you’ll still be running your own business as a mortgage broker.
+Even under an umbrella organisation like Redrock group, you’ll still be running your own business as a mortgage broker.
 That means it’s your job to get your brand out there in your local area, so clients start coming to you.
 Play to your strengths here – if you know lots about social media advertising, start online.
 Meanwhile, if your skill set is PR or advertising, flex those connections.

 3) Problem solving and critical thinking